Kin The Know

 However, it is similar to BV in that the candida fungus is normally present in the vagina in small numbers, but can cause problems if it becomes too numerous.
 The most common symptoms are itchiness and irritation around the vagina, although up to 1 in 5 women do not experience symptoms.

-The risk of yeast infections increases when taking antibiotics, during your period or pregnancy, in people with diabetes or a vulnerable immune system.
+The risk of yeast infections increases when taking antibiotics, during your period or pregnancy, and in people with a vulnerable immune system.

 Thrush can be treated using over-the-counter pessaries, creams or tablets.
 If it does not clear up after using one of these methods, make sure to consult your doctor to rule out the possibility of vaginal infections or STDs.